sennepsild/PIBOCO-Tool/README.md

 # PIBOCO-Tool
-Node editor for scenehandling, made as a PIBOCO tech challenge.
+Node editor for scenehandling, made in a day as a PIBOCO tech challenge.

 Create, drag and edit nodes to set up intricate branching stories or just make it easier to control and get an overview of which scene leads to another.